 Within the above criteria, we also support research and development of equipment and techniques to improve diagnosis, therapy and assistive technology (including orthoses, prostheses and aids to daily living) and we encourage applications in the field of medical engineering.

-Joint call for project grants from across the UK from Action Medical Research and Great Ormond Street Hospital Children’s Charity
+Call for outline applications for project grants from across the UK from Action Medical Research and Borne for a closing date of Tuesday 28 March 2017.

 Applications that are not eligible for co-funding but meet the remit of Action Medical Research alone will also be considered in this round.